saeyslab/nichenetr/vignettes/ligand_activity_geneset.md

 rmarkdown::render("vignettes/ligand_activity_geneset.Rmd", output_format = "github_document")
 -->

-This vignette shows how NicheNet can be used to predict which ligands might regulate a given set of genes.
-For this analysis, you need to
-define:
+In this vignette, you can learn how to perform a basic NicheNet analysis.
+A NicheNet analysis can help you to generate hypotheses about an intercellular communication process of interest for which you have bulk or single-cell gene expression data.
+Specifically, NicheNet can predict 1) which ligands from one cell population (“sender/niche”) are most likely to affect target gene expression in an interacting cell population (“receiver/target”) and 2) which specific target genes are affected by which of these predicted ligands.
+The pipeline of a basic NicheNet analysis consist mainly of the following steps:

+  - 1. Define a “sender/niche” cell population and a “receiver/target”
+        cell population present in your expression data and determine which genes are expressed in both populations

-  - a set of genes of which expression in a “receiver cell” is possibly affected by extracellular protein signals (ligands) (e.g. genes differentially expressed upon cell-cell interaction )
+  - 2. Define a gene set of interest: these are the genes in the “receiver/target” cell population that are potentially affected by ligands expressed by interacting cells (e.g. genes differentially expressed upon cell-cell interaction)

-  - a set of potentially active ligands (e.g. ligands expressed by interacting “sender cells”)
+  - 3. Define a set of potential ligands: these are ligands that are expressed by the “sender/niche” cell population and bind a (putative) receptor expressed by the “receiver/target” population

+  - 4)  Perform NicheNet ligand activity analysis: rank the potential ligands based on the presence of their target genes in the gene set of interest (compared to the background set of genes)

+  - 5)  Infer top-predicted target genes of ligands that are top-ranked in the ligand activity analysis
-Therefore, you often first need to process expression data of interacting cells to define both.

-In this example, we will use data from Puram et al. to explore intercellular communication in the tumor microenvironment in head and neck squamous cell carcinoma (HNSCC) (See Puram et al. 2017).
+This vignette guides you in detail through all these steps.
+As example expression data of interacting cells, we will use data from Puram et al. to explore intercellular communication in the tumor microenvironment in head and neck squamous cell carcinoma (HNSCC) (See Puram et al. 2017).
 More specifically, we will look at which ligands expressed by fibroblasts can induce a specific gene program in neighboring malignant cells.
 This program, a partial epithelial-mesenschymal transition (p-EMT) program, could be linked by Puram et al. to metastasis.

 For this analysis, we will assess the ligand activity of each ligand, or in other words, we will assess how well each fibroblast ligand can